 The importance of a dietitian

 An Accredited Practising Dietitian (APD) is a key part of your diabetes team.
 Seeing an APD on a regular basis can help you to check that what you are eating is meeting all of your individual nutrition needs, and help you to monitor the impact of your meals on your blood glucose levels.
-Visit the Dietitians Association of Australia website to find a dietitian near you.
+Contact our Helpline on 1300 136 588 to speak with a Diabetes Victoria dietitian, or visit the Dietitians Association of Australia website to find a dietitian near you.

 Read more information about nutrition and diabetes: